msasanksai/EVOLVFIT-Backend/README.md

 # EVOLVFIT-Backend
 backend with Springboot,jpa,crud

-I am using a SQL database as SQL database have read operations in much quicker way than Nosql as the website to be designed is a Blog, Higher read speeds are to be expected.
+I am using a SQL database as SQL database supports read operations in much quicker way than Nosql as the website to be designed is a Blog, Higher read speeds are to be expected.

 Most of the post requests in the api are requested through body.